wcupped/hackerman-launcher/README.md

 A: This launcher currently only supports offline accounts.
 No credentials are sent anywhere.

 **Q: Can I use mods?**
-A: Not yet—but it’s on the roadmap!
+A: Of course!

 **Q: Will you support Windows/macOS?**
-A: Maybe.
-Try it and let us know what breaks.
+A: Not yet.

 ---